 The mission of Department of Toxicogenomics is to explore, develop and to exploit the full potential of innovative cell technologies and genomics platforms, for the purpose of advancing mechanism-based in vitro assays using human cells, for predictive toxicology, as well as for developing novel biomarkers of toxic exposure and effect to be used in human population studies.

 The department has strong collaborations both at the national level within the context of the Netherlands Toxicogenomics Centre, which is coordinated from our department, and at the international level in the context of numerous EU and non-EU projects.
 Within Maastricht University there is a long history of collaboration with various clinical departments in the Maastricht University Medical Centre (MUMC+).
-The Department of Toxicogenomics is part of the GROW Research School for Oncology and Developmental Biology.
+The Department of Toxicogenomics is part of the GROW Research School for Oncology and Developmental Biology and MHeNs School for Mental Health and Neuroscience.